Questions about stents?

 You can also speak to our specialist nurses on our free Support Line with questions about having a stent put in or any problems afterwards.

 The main problem with biliary stents is that they can get blocked.
-This is usually caused by the cancer growing through the stent, or a build-up of thick bile in the stent.
+This is usually caused by the cancer growing through the stent, or a build-up of bile in the stent.
+If your stent gets blocked, the jaundice may come back, and you may get symptoms again.

-If this happens another stent can be put in to treat the blockage.
+If this happens another stent may be put in to treat the blockage.

-Antibiotics can treat the infection and the stent can be replaced.
+Antibiotics can treat the infection and the stent may be replaced.

 Sometimes stents can move out of place.
+You may hear this called stent migration.
 If this happens the stent is usually removed and a new one put in.

-Signs that there may be a problem include tummy pain.
-The jaundice may also come back.
-Speak to your doctor or nurse if you get any of these symptoms.
+Tummy pain or jaundice coming back can be signs that the stent has moved.
+Speak to your doctor or nurse if you get either of these symptoms.
 They can decide if the stent needs to be replaced.

 Occasionally stents cause discomfort in the upper tummy when they are first put in.
 This is not common and normally gets better over a few days.

-There are some other possible problems from having a stent put in in.
+There are some other possible problems from having a stent put in.
 For example, sometimes the procedure can cause bleeding or a hole in the intestine.
 But these problems are very rare.
+If you are concerned about any symptoms after you have left hospital, contact your medical team or if you can’t reach them, go to A&E.

 If you have any questions or worries about having a stent put in, speak to your medical team.